 Dete had been standing for a good ten minutes looking about her in every direction for some sign of the children and the goats.
 Not a glimpse of them, however, was to be seen, so she climbed to a higher spot, whence she could get a fuller view of the mountain as it sloped beneath her to the valley, while, with ever-increasing anxiety on her face and in her movements, she continued to scan the surrounding slopes.
 Meanwhile the children were climbing up by a far and roundabout way, for Peter knew many spots where all kinds of good food, in the shape of shrubs and plants, grew for his goats, and he was in the habit of leading his flock aside from the beaten track.
 The child, exhausted with the heat and weight of her thick armor of clothes, panted and struggled after him at first with some difficulty.
 She said nothing, but her little eyes kept watching first Peter, as he sprang nimbly hither and thither on his bare feet, clad only in his short light breeches, and then the slim-legged goats that went leaping over rocks and shrubs and up the steep ascents with even greater ease.
 All at once she sat herself down on the ground, and as fast as her little fingers could move, began pulling off her shoes and stockings.
 This done she rose, unwound the hot red shawl and threw it away, and then proceeded to undo her frock.
 It was off in a second, but there was still another to unfasten, for Dete had put the Sunday frock on over the everyday one, to save the trouble of carrying it.

 After Elaire have been cursed, he can go to around island to searching his quests.
 The player who played this video know entire story, he has go straight to next step instant. he's going to find the witch who could push the quest to forward, a long conversation makes find out about say some old story and purpose that he need to achievement in game.
-The adventures were beginningmonkey_island_3
+The adventures were beginning

 Continually, to get out there he got talk a joking skull that I haven't understand some what they're mean, they're idiom.
 Then, he got item and used it to trick, shoot cannon to clear a soldier, cut a rope and fire a cannon to pass this scene.
 Next, he stay in treasure room which he could pass with trick similar way to the last.
-The scene cuts into animation and meet major character once, named Elaire who would save her from curse in nextmonkey_island_3
+The scene cuts into animation and meet major character once, named Elaire who would save her from curse in next

 This player is very nice, he played by acting to any scene points that you can look and listen a lot.